singe/yellow/README.md

 Put it into the environmental variable TOKEN with:
 `export TOKEN="pz21qtyfsidipvrsuzs9n2udi.canarytokens.com"`

+The Dockerfiles have an example, working token in them, you can check its activity history [here](https://canarytokens.org/history?token=c28y9l4dw0drj62un0cm4rwz6&auth=4bdd0b79ce575d6b1e2d1c90aec5b5ad).
+You really should use your own though.

 ## Building

 If you have a suitable default built environment (e.g. build-essential on debian based systems or build-base on alpine based systems), you can compile libyellow or yellow very simply.